Moving In or Out of an Apartment in North Vancouver: Elevator and Strata Tips

 Step 2: Book the Elevator

-Secure written confirmation of your booking time.
+Secure written confirmation of your booking time before arranging anything else.

 Step 3: Review Insurance Requirements